-When it comes to the types of rums, a lot of them can be sipped, but not all rums should be sipped — it’s just a fact of life.
-At its best, rum can resemble a finely aged whiskey that has seen sherry casks throughout its lifetime — not overly sweet, but bursting with fruitiness and with a dryness and light smoke from the wood (presumably ex-bourbon) cask.
-But rum is not bound by the same regulations and standards that whiskey is, which leaves it prone to adulteration.
+When it comes to types of rums, a lot of them can be sipped, but not all rums should be sipped — it’s just a fact of life.
+At its best, rum can resemble a finely-aged whiskey that has seen sherry casks throughout its lifetime — not overly sweet, but bursting with fruitiness and with a dryness and light smoke from the wood (presumably ex-bourbon) cask.
+However, rum is not bound by the same regulations and standards that whiskey is, which leaves it prone to adulteration.

 It’s an industry where transparency is at the forefront of most conversations, and some brands have addressed the matter by being clear about what’s in their bottles to separate themselves from brands that have duped their consumers.
-We wanted to round up a few bottles worth trying for spirit enthusiasts who have a love-hate relationship with rum, but really want to be convinced.
-These bottlings are the ones worth trying and will make you question why you ever wrote rum off in the first place.
+We have put together here a few bottles worth trying for spirit enthusiasts who have a love-hate relationship with rum but really want to be convinced.
+These bottlings are ones you should try and will make you question why you ever wrote rum off in the first place.

 Foursquare Exceptional Cask Rum 2005